JonKing93/pfdf/docs/resources/dev-guide.rst

 The docs use the `sphinx_design <https://sphinx-design.readthedocs.io/en/rtd-theme/>`_ extension to enable dropdowns and tabbed panels within the content.
 The final website is deployed using `Gitlab Pages <https://docs.gitlab.com/ee/user/project/pages/>`_ via a manual job in the `Gitlab pipeline <https://docs.gitlab.com/ee/ci/pipelines/>`_.
 You must trigger this job manually to deploy new docs.
 The job will:

 * Check that the docs release matches the release in ``pyproject.toml``
+* Download the data and scripts for the tutorials
 * Generate figures for the tutorials, and then
 * Run sphinx to generate the final HTML docs

 You can run the individual tasks using::

     poetry run version
+    poetry run download_tutorials
     poetry run figures
     poetry run docs